-Leave your bath towel either in the basket earlier or somewhere you could access it after leaving the bath.
-If you feel conscious being exposed while walking between different onsen pools, use the modesty towel to cover private parts.
+You would have left your bath towel at the basket earlier.
+If you hadn’t, put the bath towel somewhere you could access after leaving the bath.
+If you feel conscious being exposed while walking between different onsen pools, use the modesty towel to discreetly cover private parts.

-When you’re going into the onsen, either set the modesty towel on a rock or beside the bath, outside the bath, or put it on top of your head.
-That modesty towel should not touch the water!
+When you’re going into the onsen, either set the modesty towel on a rock or beside the bath outside of the bath, or put it on top of your head.
+That modesty towel should never touch the water!

 Step 6: Soakkkkk inside the onsen bath.

 Soak your body up to your neck/shoulders and relax.
 How long should one be soaking?
 I like to soak until I feel as if I’m sweating inside the water.
 That will be about 10–20 minutes I guess?
 You can’t soak for too long, because you’ll feel very lethargic and drowsy as your muscles begin to relax.
 I felt like I was on drugs or strong medicine, hehe.

 Some onsen places have more than one onsen pool, so you can go to different ones and soak for a short while before moving on to the next.
 Onsen-hopping, ha!